psons/tlog/README.md

 ## current work tasks

-## This section is the change summary for non trivial commit increments.
+## This section is the change summary for non-trivial commit increments.
 ### 2022-07-09 commit
 Work is beginning to store the domain model in Mongo DB.
 Moved constant directory names and file patterns to tlconst.apCfg to clean up and document better.